-In case of vacancy or unwillingness of the Incumbent to act such person as may be appointed to act in their stead by the Archdeacon of Area in which the School is located.
+In all cases one foundation governor place shall be retained ex-officio for an officiating minister in a parish in which the school is situated.
+Where there is a vacancy or the ex officio governor is unwilling to act, an alternate may be appointed to act in their stead by the Archdeacon of Area in which the School is located.